 In addition to taking off eye makeup every day try to be proactive and avoid wearing contacts when dying or treating your hair with a chemical.

 Following these guidelines when using eye makeup during contact use can prevent red, itchy or infected eyes as well as scratches, breaks or breakdown of lenses.

 When your eyes are swollen or infected avoid applying makeup.
 Don't hesitate to call your eye care practitioner if you have any swelling, discomfort, or itchiness.
-Our Tupelo, MS optometrist will be glad to assist you with any contact lens issues that you may be having.
+Our Tupelo, MS eye doctor will be glad to assist you with any contact lens issues that you may be having.